Every episode of True Beauty will really push you to be “in the mood for dancing”!

 I lost count of how many times I quipped Ju-kyung to be such a lucky girl with two equally amazing men vying for her love and attention while watching True Beauty.
 Albeit cute and familiar, her love drive with Suho was sweepingly romantic and would be enjoyed by the targeted audience.

-The writing really knew what angles to pull in maneuvering the addiction to cheer for the love story.
+The writer really knew what angles to pull in maneuvering the addiction to cheer for the love story.
 Sprinkled with scattered and effective humor, it’s not baffling why the drama would subconsciously make you crave for it.

-Its relatively high fan service level endured the risk of being tagged “trite” because of smart use of saccharine scenes, sometimes poignant and most of the time adorable.
+Its relatively high fan service level endured the risk of being tagged “trite” because of the smart use of saccharine scenes, sometimes poignant and most of the time adorable.

 Meaningful Messages About Youth Problems